keithricker/docker-drupal-base/README.md

 ####First things first:

-First, you'll want to grab a mysql container and get that running.
+You'll want to grab a mysql container and get that running.
 If you use my custom mysql container, then you will be able to get things up and running with minimal configuration and download time required, but you can use any available mysql or mariadb image.

 ####Fire up the Mysql Server